jac307/MediaArtTutorials/MEDIA2DF3/P1-README.md

 ## ⚠️⚠️⚠️ McMaster Those Makerspace ⚠️⚠️⚠️

 For this project, you must complete the **online "Thode Makerspace Training and Community"** on **Avenue to Learn**.
-Check <a href="https://library.mcmaster.ca/spaces/makerspace#tab-equipment-training" target="_blank">Thode Makerspace: Equipment Training</a> to enroll in the Avenue to Learn course.
+Check <a href="https://library.mcmaster.ca/spaces/makerspace#tab-equipment-training" target="_blank">Thode Makerspace: Equipment Training</a> to enroll in this Avenue to Learn course.

 ---